Arun Krishnaraj, MD

 Bio & Overview

-Dr. Krishnaraj completed his residency at the University of North Carolina, where he served as a chief resident before pursuing fellowship training in abdominal imaging and imaging informatics at Massachusetts General Hospital.
+He completed his residency at the University of North Carolina, where he served as chief resident.
+He completed fellowship training in abdominal imaging and imaging informatics at Massachusetts General Hospital, where he later joined the faculty at Harvard Medical School.

 Academic Information